-Important Notice: If you and/or your parents filed federal tax returns with the filing status of either “single” or “married filing jointly” you may select the IRS data retrieval option on your FAFSA.
+Important Notice: If you and/or your parents filed federal tax returns with the filing status of either “single” or “married filing jointly” or "head of household (and is not married)", you may select the IRS data retrieval option on your FAFSA.
 This will allow the IRS to verify your tax information automatically and you will not have to obtain an IRS tax transcript to submit to us.

 How are IRS Tax Transcripts requested?

 You and/or your parents may request an IRS Tax Transcript by any of the following methods: